hhd-dev/hhd/readme.md

 This script does not automatically install system dependencies.
 A partial list for Ubuntu/Debian can be found [here](#debian).
-Then see [here](./kernel.md) for a partial list of kernel patches.
 This includes `acpi_call` for TDP on devices other than the Ally.

-As Handheld Daemon matures, this list will continue to grow, so consider a gaming distro such as Bazzite for your gaming needs.
+For all devices, use the [bazzite kernel](https://github.com/hhd-dev/kernel-bazzite) for best support or Bazzite.
+Some caveats for certain devices are listed below.

 ### Uninstall
 We are sorry to see you go, use the following to uninstall: